Ada-Developers-Academy/core-unit-2/intro-to-web-development/sequence-diagrams.md

 ## Horizontal Lines Are Messages Passed Inbetween

 In sequence diagrams, each horizontal line is usually an arrow that represents a message being sent. **Message** is a generic term to mean one discrete piece of communication.
-Messages can likely be an HTTP request or HTTP response.
-However, messages could also be a function call, or an abstract message.
+Messages are often an HTTP request or HTTP response.
+However, messages can also be a function call, or an abstract message.

 Here are some example messages we may see: